 “Know this also, that in the last days perilous times will come.
 For mankind will be lovers of their own self, covetous, boastful, proud, blasphemous, disobedient to parents, ungrateful, unholy, without natural affection, implacable, slanderous, without self-control, savage, despisers of those that are good, traitorous, rash, conceited, lovers of pleasure rather than lovers of Elohim, having a form of reverence, but denying its power; avoid such as these” (2 Timothy 3:1-5 ENB).

-In case you were not aware, the sorcery in Galatians 5:20 is the Greek word
+In case you were unaware, the sorcery in Galatians 5:20, is the Greek word

-used four times in the New Covenant, and each use, it speaks specifically of
+The word is used four times in the New Covenant, and each use speaks specifically of

 drug use, drug abuse and drug trafficking.
 See Revelation 9:21, 18:23 and